amsa/doop/doop_in_details.md

 * Columns in `complete_schema` excluding `phantom_columns`, we call them `concrete_schema`.

 ##Write on `B[i].T[j]`

+###Patterns We can reuse

+    ;this gives us all valid rows in snapshot with new columns ;we call it valid_upper_section
+    SELECT concrete_snapshot_columns, new_columns FROM
+    snapshot
+    NATURAL INNER JOIN
+    vsection
+    WHERE
+    concrete_snapshot_columns.key NOT IN
+    (SELECT * FROM rdel);

+    ;this gives us all valid rows in hsection with csection ;we call it valid_lower_section
+    SELECT concrete_snapshot_columns, new_columns FROM
+    hsection
+    NATURAL INNER JOIN
+    csection;

 ###Insert new records
 In `B[i]`, we issue the statement: